orkes-io/docs/docs/developer-guides/quickstart-ai-orchestration.md

 <p align="center"><img src="/content/img/quickstart-empyt-model.png" alt="Empty model while adding integrations" width="50%" height="auto"></img></p>

-7. Select **gpt-3.5-turbo** for the model name and provide a description.
+7. Enter **gpt-3.5-turbo** as the model name and provide a description.
 Note: in this example we are using **gpt-3.5-turbo**, but you can choose to use other models from Open AI.

 <p align="center"><img src="/content/img/quickstart-add-integration-model.png" alt="Adding models to integration" width="80%" height="auto"></img></p>